swiftlang/swift-evolution/proposals/0195-dynamic-member-lookup.md

 3) This proposal allows a type to hook into primitive language syntax.
 All of the ways to do this today are spelled with protocols (e.g. the `ExpressibleBy...` protocols.
-4) Attributes are syntactically very light-weight, which makes this easier to overlook - given the sigificant effect on a type, we prefer it to be more visible.
+4) Attributes are syntactically very light-weight, which makes this easier to overlook - given the significant effect on a type, we prefer it to be more visible.
 5) The oddities observed above may be eliminated over time if there is a reason to: for example, there is no technical reasons that types cannot retroactively conform.
 It is theoretically possible that the Swift generics system could be extended to support these